 - Handling and preventing errors

 There are several options to configure Power Apps.
 Think about the screen size and orientation, or about implementing a responsive design.
 In this chapter, we will have a look at those options.
 We will also see the possibilities for sharing and embedding Power Apps.

 Introduction to Microsoft Power Automate

-Microsoft Power Automate allows you to create automatic processes, called flows, that react to an event in one app or application (like SharePoint, Twitter, ...), do something with the event data, and then use this data in another service (like SharePoint, Salesforce, Twitter, ...).
+Microsoft Power Automate allows you to create automatic processes, called flows, that react to an event in an app or application (like SharePoint, Twitter, ...), do something with the event data, and then use this data in another service (like SharePoint, Salesforce, Twitter, ...).
 All this can be done without having to write a single line of code.

 - What is Power Automate?

-- Flow building blocks
+- Flow Building Blocks

 - Sharing a Flow

 In this module, the participants will learn how to build and customize flows, either starting from a template or from scratch.
 We will also discusss flow sharing.

 - Building flows from Templates or from Blank